Amitsingh2311/html/README.md

-# html
+# HTML
-html is the standard markup language
+HTML is the standard markup language